 Faculty and staff were asked to indicate their community engagement roles and activities, see Table 4.
-Overall, in 2013, 34.6% of faculty and staff reported not being involved in any community engagement roles or activities, as compared to 25.7% in 2019.
-Therefore, 74% of faculty and staff reported being involved in community engagement activities in 2019 as compared to 65% in 2013, an increase of 9%.
+Overall, in 2013, 74% of faculty and staff reported being involved in some form of community engagement activities in 2019 as compared to 65% in 2013, an increase of 9%, see Figure 3.